eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 From one perspective, this is actually a harmonious outcome, where multiple candidates get majority support, and the candidate who is preferred by a majority over whoever was expected to win, takes office instead.
 That is, the outcome under the leader rule is still better than expected by a strong majority of voters, even if there was non-convergence that would be invisible to voters.

 A 73% mandate for $A$ does not, to me, seem like a "failure" of the system.
-Rather, it seems like a refreshing outcome in our highly polarized time.
-Especially given my [lack of enthusiasm for the Condorcet winner](../why-condorcet){:target="_blank"}.
+Rather, it seems like a refreshing outcome in our highly polarized time, especially given my [lack of enthusiasm for the Condorcet winner](../why-condorcet){:target="_blank"}.
 A strong and unquestionable mandate, despite the highly polarized electorate, seems like a positive from where I'm sitting.